 The Company is a Canadian-based mineral exploration company primarily focused on the acquisition, exploration and development of mineral properties in Canada and Guyana.
-As of the date of this MD&A, the Company holds: (i) a 100% interest in the right, title and interest in mining lease number 2797 (the "Coppermine River Project"), located in the Coronation Gulf area, west of the Coppermine River, approximately 60-75 km southwest of Kugluktuk, Nunavut, Canada; (ii) a 100% interest in the Rory Group (as defined herein), consisting of 265 staked claims located in the Yukon Territory, Canada; (iii) securities in Prophecy Resource Corp. ("Prophecy"); and (iv) a 100% interest in the RC Group consisting of 30 staked claims located in Nunavut.
+As of the date of this MD&A, the Company holds: (i) a 100% interest in the right, title and interest in mining lease number 2797 (the "Coppermine River Project"), located in the Coronation Gulf area, west of the Coppermine River, approximately 60-75 km southwest of Kugluktuk, Nunavut, Canada; (ii) a 100% interest in the Rory Group (as defined herein), consisting of 265 staked claims located in the Yukon Territory, Canada; (iii) securities in Prophecy Coal Corp. and Prophecy Platinum Corp. (together "Prophecy"); (iv) a 100% interest in the RC Group consisting of 30 staked claims located in Nunavut; and (v) a 100% interest in the Peters property and Aremu property located in Guyana, South America.